 I’ve been to a lot of beach towns, coastal towns, tropical towns, you name it.
 They all have their own feel but many have that beach feel + a touristy feel on top of it.
 Anna Maria doesn’t.
 As soon as you cross over the bridge, you can just feel your blood pressure dropping as you slowly drive, with your windows down, past the cute pastel colored beach houses and locals riding around on their bicycles.
 It’s not so much a Jammin’ by Bob Marley vibe but rather Bubbly Toes by Jack Johnson.
 It’s slow-paced, beautiful, and a place to reconnect with both nature and yourself.

 The food is one of the biggest reasons that Anna Maria brings my family back year after year.
 There are plenty of beach towns but how many beach towns have your mouth watering every time you describe the food to other people.
 With everything from toes in the sand restaurants like The Sandbar to handmade authentic Italian at Vinny’s, Anna Maria has it all.
-And these kid-friendly restaurants are ones that make our itinerary on every visit.

 Anna Maria doesn’t just have good food, it has great food.
 I don’t take the word favorite lightly, and I can easily say that the donuts at The Donut Experiment, the chicken quesadillas at Poppo’s Taqueria, the beets and kale salad at Eat Here, and the potato soup at Blue Marlin are my all-time favorites.
 They are dishes I crave regularly, dishes that have me trying to convince my husband that we need to head back to Anna Maria for a weekend just to curb my cravings.
 He agreed once.